REQA: Coarse-to-fine Assessment of Image Quality to Alleviate the Range Effect: Experiment

 \subsubsection{Criterion}

-In our experiments, the Speraman Rank Order Correlation Coeffcient (SROCC) and the Pearson Linear Correlation Coefficient (PLCC) are applied to evaluate the performance of BIQA methods.
-SROCC is to measure the monotonocity between the ground truth data and the prediction scores.
+To evaluate the fine-grained ability to alleviate the range effect as well as the traditional coarse-grained ability, the Speraman Rank Order Correlation Coeffcient (SROCC) and the Pearson Linear Correlation Coefficient (PLCC) are utilized as the evaluation metrics.
+SROCC is to measure the monotonicity between the ground truth data and the prediction scores.
 PLCC is to evaluate the linear correlation between these two.
 Given $N$ images, the SROCC is defined as:

-where, $d_i$ is the rank difference between MOS and pMOS of the $i-th$ image.
+where $d_i$ is the rank difference between MOS and pMOS of the $i-th$ image.
 And PLCC is computed as: